ChunhThanhDe/Google-Learning-Program/README.md

 ## **Content** 📚

 In this repository, you will find a wide range of materials related to Google's courses and certifications.
-Here are some key contents:- Lectures, slides, and study materials covering various topics and domains offered by Google.- Complete text content of the courses, including detailed explanations, examples, and exercises.- Supplementary resources such as code samples, project templates, and reference materials to support your learning journey.
+Here are some key contents:
+- Lectures, slides, and study materials covering various topics and domains offered by Google.
+- Complete text content of the courses, including detailed explanations, examples, and exercises.
+- Supplementary resources such as code samples, project templates, and reference materials to support your learning journey.

 ## **Purpose** 🎯